September 10

 What to Look For

-If you go with a good brand and know the thickness you're buying, you shouldn't have to worry too much about warranty or what comes in the sets.
+If you go with a good brand and know the thickness you're buying, you shouldn't have to worry about warranty or what comes in the sets.
 It should be top notch all the way.

 To learn more about copper cookware and its many knockoffs, including tri-ply, see our Copper Cookware Guide.